This post may contain affiliate links. Please see my disclosure policy for details.

 The Second World War, with the introduction of American troops in Britain, meant that Heligan House was used as a base.
 They practised the Normandy landings nearby on Pentewan Beach!

-The gardens around the estate, being no longer cared for, fell into decay and were forgotten.
+The gardens around the estate were no longer cared for and fell into decay and were forgotten.
 Covered in debris, brambles and thorns.
 What was once a great estate, was now a chapter of history.